 To the northeast of the palace is located the Conjunto de la Cruz which is located in steeply stepped pyramids, although they have lost part of their walls, these temples preserve their decorations and have dozens of glyphs.

-The magnificence of this mythical place allows feeling to run through the skin to one of the most enigmatic, wonderful, and advanced civilizations at the time of history.
+The magnificence of this mythical place allows feeling to run through the skin of one of the most enigmatic, wonderful, and advanced civilizations of the time history.

 Copanahuastla, city tzetzo of the sixteenth century where the Dominican friars built a large convent, at the beginning of the seventeenth century the place was uninhabited by epidemics, which tells the legend was divine punishment because they continued to worship their pagan deities, today you can see the ruins of this place.

 It is one of the most beautiful and interesting cities in the state, cultural sites and art house this city, which was founded by Dominican friars in the middle of the sixteenth century, the central park that leads to the Plaza de Santo Domingo is a good place to take the tourist tram and take a walk around the place, which is opposite the Rosario Castellanos cultural center and has at least five passengers.

 Museums, temples, and the archaeological zone of Junchavín are places that you can not miss.